LLMs and Quantum Computing in Trading

 What can gen AI do for the trader?

-The database of the AI chatbot contains a vast amount of information, from specialised information about trading to general knowledge which may be applicable to trading.
-The advance of the AI is that it can work out what parts of this are relevant to a question.
+The database of the AI chatbot contains a vast amount of information, from specialised information about trading to general knowledge which may apply to trading.
+The advance of AI is that it can work out what parts of this are relevant to a question.
 There are big caveats that this does not always work out, that chatbots have to be trained in very detailed ways to simulate human responses, and that the information given can be completely wrong.
 There are ways around this, which is to verify all information that is crucial via an Internet search engine.

 Let's think about a typical trader.
 They are facing a complex market which oftentimes does the completely unexpected.
 Or even if it does the expected, it does it only for a time that does not help the trader, who is looking for a sustained value difference between the start and end of the trade.
-Traders rely on all sort of information to give them something to leverage off.
+Traders rely on all sorts of information to give them something to leverage off.

 However, the AI chatbot may possess this kind of information.
-They do not usually have real-time information, as they have to rely on Internet search to find current information.
+They do not usually have real-time information, as they have to rely on Internet searches to find current information.
 But markets update much faster than this.
 A technical indicator can be seen as a way to try and make this chaotic information fluctuation more stable.
 But the problem is that it fundamentally is not stable, so indicators often fail.
 Chatbots will not help here, as they cannot process information in real-time, at market speed.
 But they may be able to provide a contextual understanding of whatever information flux is currently happening.

 This is why we have argued in other articles for chatbots as an adjunct for information ordering.
-Orderly information can provide a way to leverage decision making in chaotic market conditions.
-Outside of this, chatbots can be useful for trade preparation, for finding out more about tecnnical indicators, and for analysing data, such as statements.
+Orderly information can provide a way to leverage decision-making in chaotic market conditions.
+Outside of this, chatbots can be useful for trade preparation, for finding out more about technical indicators, and for analysing data, such as statements.
 However, traders may want chatbots to do more.
 But for chatbots to do more may need advances in their underlying technology.
 This is where quantum computing comes into view.

 AI has the potential to improve the trading experience using its prowess in NLP, information processing and pattern recognition